 Riverine flooding is most likely to occur in Special Flood Hazard Areas (SFHA).
-Below are FIRMs for Doolittle, Newburg, Edgar Springs, Rolla, and St. James (Figure 3.50 through Figure 3.54).
+Below in Figure 3.51 is a map of Phelps County showing the floodplain boundaries.
+Following the county-wide map are FIRMs for Doolittle, Newburg, Edgar Springs, Rolla, and St. James (Figure 3.52 through Figure 3.56).
 Digital data for SFHAs is not available.
-Table 3.42 shows Phelps County NCEI flood events by location between 1999 and 2019.
+Figures 3.57 shows a map of the school districts in Phelps County with an overlay of the SFHA.
+Newburg R-II School District is the only district within the county that has school building located in the floodplain.
+Figure 3.58 is a map showing the floodplain and the location of the Newburg R-11 school buildings in relation to the SFHA.
+Table 3.44 shows Phelps County NCEI flood events by location between 1999 and 2019.